support-for-ukrainians-in-austria/support-for-ukrainians-in-austria.github.io/README.md

-# Awesome Things for Ukrainians in Austria
+# Support for Ukrainians in Austria

 This page collects important and useful information for everyone who comes to Austria from Ukraine and for those who help them.
 Content will also be heavily be in german, as this is for Austria.